snarfed/beautifulsoup/doc/source/index.rst

  #  <p lang="en-us">Howdy, y'all</p>,
  #  <p lang="en-gb">Pip-pip, old fruit</p>]

-This is a convenience for users who know the CSS selector syntax.
+This is all a convenience for users who know the CSS selector syntax.
 You can do all this stuff with the Beautiful Soup API.
 And if CSS selectors are all you need, you might as well use lxml directly: it's a lot faster, and it supports more CSS selectors.
 But this lets you